 CALLS IN ARREARS 1.
-Transfer of non - receipt of Share Allotment/ Call Money Calls in Arrears A/c Dr. To Share Allotment / Share Call A/c (This Journal Entry is optional.
-The amount may also be left in the Share Allotment/ShareCalls A/c) 2.
-Receipt of Calls in Arrears Bank A/c Dr. To Calls in Arrears A/c (If this account was opened) 3.
+1. Transfer of non - receipt of Share Allotment/ Call Money Calls in Arrears A/c Dr. To Share Allotment / Share Call A/c (This Journal Entry is optional.
+The amount may also be letted the Share Allotment/Share Calls A/c) 2.
+Receipt of Calls in Arrears 3.
 Interest on Calls in Arrears Shareholders' A/c Dr. To Interest on Calls in Arrears A/c 4.
 Receipt of Interest on Calls in Arrears Bank A/c Dr. To Shareholders' A/c CALLS IN ADVANCE 1.
 Receipt of Calls in Advance Bank A/c Dr. To Calls in Advance A/c 2.
 Adjusting Calls in Advance Calls in Advance A/c Dr. To Particular Call A/c 3.
 Interest on Calls in Advance Interest on Calls in Advance A/c Dr. To Shareholders' A/c 4.
 Payment of Interest on Calls in Advance Shareholders' A/c Dr. To Bank A/c